-Subtotal of Short-Term Costs \$1,976,567
+Subtotal of Short-Term Costs (County Report) \$577,989

+Additional Restoration Costs (Estimated from Statz Budget) \$600,000

+Subtotal \$1,177,989

 x Estimated Soft Cost Percentage 15.0%

-Total of Short-Term Costs \$2,273,052
+Total of Short-Term Costs \$1,354,687

-Rounded \$2,275,000
+Rounded \$1,350,000

-We have considered other past-due and Year 2024 items to be less critical and not necessary required in the short term.
-Examples of larger cost items include wood window renewal (\$270,950), replacement of the galvanized water piping (\$50,717), attic and basement bathroom renewals (\$32,341) and repair of the linen wall coving (\$12,501), among others.
-Costs for Year 2025 and beyond are not considered past-due or current, and include a mix of general maintenance items associated with an older property as well as items that are specific to operations of the museum and restoration of its architecturally-significant elements.
+Costs for Year 2025 and beyond are not considered past-due or current, and include a mix of general maintenance items associated with an older property as well as items that are specific to operations of the museum and restoration of its unique and architecturally-significant elements.
 These costs are not explicitly included in our valuation analysis; rather they are considered in analysis of the property condition and in the highest and best use analysis.

 As a registered historic property, there are Federal and State historic preservation programs that are available to potentially assist with restoration work.
 Both programs offer up to 20% of qualified rehabilitation expenditures as tax credits.
 The credits are limited to properties that will be used for a business or other income-producing purposes, effectively eliminating the use of these programs for non-profits such as museums and similar.
-We have further considered the potential use of these tax credit programs within our Sales Comparison Approach value conclusion.
+Given the public ownership of the property, effectively being owned by the citizens of Milwaukee County, and the underlying Parks and Lakefront Overlay zoning, re-zoning of the subject property to allow for residential or most commercial uses is considered highly speculative.
+As such, the potential for a presumed buyer to offset some of the required maintenance costs is limited in the case of the subject property.